master-of-zen/Av1an/README.md

 | sha-##### | Contains the commit of the hash that is referenced    |
 |    #.##   | Stable av1an version release                          |

-The --user flag is require to avoid permission issues with the docker container not being able to write to the location, if you get permission issues ensure your user has access to the folder that you are using to encode.
+The --user flag is required to avoid permission issues with the docker container not being able to write to the location, if you get permission issues ensure your user has access to the folder that you are using to encode.

-### Support developer
+### Support the developer

 Bitcoin - 1gU9aQ2qqoQPuvop2jqC68JKZh5cyCivG